jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 - __Step__
 - __Loop__

-< Picture 33: Diagram of Repetition execution flow procedure with all its clauses>>
+< Picture 33: Diagram of Repetition execution flow command with all its clauses>>

 Of each clause there can be only one, but not all need to be filled in.